bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 ## {id="reboot"} Reboot and Enjoy

-Finally, reboot into Bedrock Linux and enjoy!
+Reboot into Bedrock Linux.
+First thing you'll probably want to do is run `{class="rcmd"} brp` - then enjoy!